Current Weather

 Weather Briefing

-VFRMuş Airport is currently reporting visual flight rules (VFR) conditions with broken clouds at 9,000 feet and 10 miles or greater visibility.
+VFRMuş Airport is currently reporting visual flight rules (VFR) conditions with scattered clouds at 8,000 feet and 10 miles or greater visibility.
+Note: This observation is 5.3 hours old and conditions may have changed.

 Wind Analysis